 4. Send your RFQ document

-Send the RFQ out to those selected (or those who reach out) and wait for the goodness to arrive in your inbox (aka, the bids).
+Send the RFQ to those selected (or those who reach out).

 5. Agree on the vendor selection criteria

-After the window for RFQs closes, the real fun starts - assessing all the bids.
-As we just said, these are going to be all over the place.
-Some are going to ignore almost everything you requested (they’re the easiest to disqualify), but others are going to be very close.
-That’s where having very specific selection criteria can help.
-Sometimes the difference between the vendor you choose and the one you don’t is very small.
+After the window for RFQs closes, it’s time to assess the bids.
+Having very specific selection criteria will help.
+Sometimes the difference between the vendor you choose and the one you don’t is very nominal.

 7. Select the best vendor offer